Mert18/python-database-composer-script/README.md

 ## Database composer

+This repo is used to create a random dataset for training our Machine Learning model.

 I could not find an example dataset with the fields I need.
 So I am using a few datasets to create the one I want.

 ### Application